NayeemurR/quizread_backend/design/notes/concept_design_changes.md

 I added a prepareUpload action to the Library concept.
 This is because I need to generate a signed URL to upload the book to Google Cloud Storage.
 I also added a cleanupFailedUpload action to the Library concept.
 This is because if the upload fails, I need to delete the file from Google Cloud Storage.

 Removed the totalPages field from the Library concept.
 This is because I don't need to know the total pages of the book to add it to the library.
 I only need to know the storage URL to add it to the library.

+### ReadingProgress

+I added a bookId field to the ReadingProgress concept.
+This is because I need to know the bookId to get the reading progress for a specific book.
+I removed the content field from the ReadingProgress concept.
+This is because the bookId is enough to get the required content to generate the quiz and annotation.